English

 Cappadocia: unique landscapes and villages

 Finally, after hundreds of kilometres of steppe, you’ll reach a barren, uninhabited tuff rock.
-It might sound like an introduction to hell but it’s just the prologue to the wonders of Cappadocia.
+It might sound like an introduction to hell, but it’s just the prologue to the wonders of Cappadocia.
 A mix of geological and human uniqueness ignites the imagination and sparks delight.
 A diagrammatic landscape, all peaks and slopes, pockmarked by water,

-Nested among high peaks and green valleys in Northern Romania, near the Ukrainian border, lies the tiny village of Săpânța An ordinary village with an extraordinary cemetery It’s an ordinary village, close to the river, with the main road passing through.
-Like every ordinary village, also Săpânța has a graveyard.
-But it’s not an ordinary
+Nested among high peaks and green valleys in Northern Romania, near the Ukrainian border, on the outskirts of the tiny village of Săpânța, lies the Merry Cemetery.
+An ordinary village with an extraordinary cemetery Săpânța is an ordinary village, close to the river, with the main road running through it.
+Like every ordinary village, Săpânța

 Africa hidden secrets: the Datooga of Tanzania

 It isn’t easy to get in touch with the Datooga of Tanzania, a pastoralist Nilotic population.
 Their huts are made of a framework of branches covered in mud with thatched roofs.
 And they are well camouflaged with the surrounding savannah.
-As a result. if you don’t know where they are located, you must follow some tracks to
+As a result.
+If you don’t know where they are located, you must follow some tracks to

 A visit to the floating section of Cesenatico Museum